Wildfires in Clackamas County

 The risk and what we are doing to mitigate them.

-We use the Clackamas County Community Wildfire Protection Plan to as a guide to help us prioritize projects we undertake.
+We use the Clackamas County Community Wildfire Protection Plan to as a guide to help us prioritize the projects we undertake.

 Who We Are